venkatesan-krishnamoorthy/mcupsdk-core/docs_src/docs/api_guide/components/security/hsmclient.md

 - The service issued to HSM Server by SBL.
 - This service is responsible for importing keyring.
 - Once the request, HSM will parse the sent X.509 certificate and populate the keyring in HSM secure ram.

+\cond (SOC_AM263PX || SOC_AM261X)
+## HSM Client Configure OTFA Service {#DRIVERS_HSMCLIENT_configOTFARegions}

+- This service is available on **HS_SE** devices.
+- The service issued to HSM Server to configure the OTFA(On-The-Fly-Authentication) registers from the OtfaConfig Paramter.
+- This service is responsible for configuring OTFA regions.
+- Once the request is made, HSM will parse the input and write the required values to the OTFA registers and configure OTFA.

+## HSM Client Read OTFA Region Configuration Service {#DRIVERS_HSMCLIENT_readOTFARegions}

+- This service is available on **HS_SE** devices.
+- This service is responsible for reading the OTFA region configuration.
+- The service issued to HSM Server to read the OTFA configurations of a particular region that is configured.
+- Once the request is made, HSM will check the region number passed and if it is valid, then display the configurations for that region.

+## HSM Client Verify RoT Switching Certificate {#DRIVERS_HSMCLIENT_VerifyROTSwitchingCertificate}

+- This service is available on **HS_SE** devices.
+- The service issued to HSM Server to validate the RoT Switching Certificate.
+Once the certificate is validated, the RoT will switch to backup keys temporily (current power cycle).
+- This then can be used to authenticate images against backup keys.
+- To permanently switch to backup keys, the HsmClient_UpdateKeyRevsion API is invoked

+## HSM Client Update Key Revision {#DRIVERS_HSMCLIENT_UpdateKeyRevsion}

+- This service is available on **HS_SE** devices.
+- This service is responsible for switching the RoT to backup keys permanently.
+\endcond

 ## APIs
 @ref DRV_HSMCLIENT_MODULE